Red Book (Liberal Party of Canada): Purpose

 It was exceptional in how specific it was; while platforms before and since have contained few substantive promises and many vague statements of principle, the Red Book laid out a long list of changes that the Liberals would make if brought to power.

 It was also rare in Canada to have an entire platform released at once.
 Generally, a party would release a policy idea, wait for it to gather as much media attention as possible, and then release another.
 Those ideas had also been released during speeches by the party leader, not printed in unbending prose.

 Perhaps most central was that the Liberal Red Book gave costs for each of their promises and summed them.
 Never before had a party attempted to clearly prove that its promises were fiscally responsible and practical.
-Paul Martin, the man who led the team that produced the Red Book was less complimentary about the Red Book in private as during his time in office as Finance Minister, he was often reported to have said: "Don't tell me about the Red Book, I wrote the damn thing, and I know that it is a lot of crap!"
+Paul Martin, the man who led the team that produced the Red Book was less complimentary about the book in private, as during his time in office as Finance Minister, he was often reported to have said: "Don't tell me about the Red Book, I wrote the damn thing, and I know that it is a lot of crap!"

-It was one of the first "contract with the public" type platforms, an idea used by the United States Republican Party in its 1994 Contract with America and Mike Harris's 1995 Common Sense Revolution in Ontario.
+It was one of the first "contract with the public" type platforms, an idea used by the United States Republican Party in its 1994 Contract with America and Mike Harris' 1995 Common Sense Revolution in Ontario.